Payday Loans in Bankruptcy

 Learn what happens to payday loans in bankruptcy, and some special issues regarding these cash advances.

-Creditor Challenges to Payday Loans in Bankruptcy
+How a Creditor Challenges Payday Loans in Bankruptcy

-Most people intend to pay for the things that they buy on credit—which is a good thing.
-Why?
-Knowingly taking out a loan or using credit when you don't intend to repay the debt is considered a fraudulent act.
+Most people intend to pay for things they buy on credit, which is good because knowingly taking out a loan or using credit when you don't intend to repay it is considered fraudulent, and you don't get to discharge fraudulent debts in bankruptcy.

-• Was there fraudulent intent?
 Many times, payday loans are not one-time loans or advances.
 Instead, a borrower falls into a long-term pattern of taking payday advances to pay the exorbitant finance charges and balances on prior payday advances.
-Because of this cycle, borrowers end up relying on the high-interest payday loans as a source of income.
-In this situation, courts often find that (1) there was no fraudulent intent, and (2) that the payday loan is a single debt that dates back further than the most recent payday advance.
+Because of this cycle, borrowers rely on high-interest payday loans as a source of income.

 You can learn about your court's practices by speaking with a local bankruptcy attorney.